Hanna (film)

 Hanna is a 2011 action thriller film directed by Joe Wright.
-The film stars Saoirse Ronan as the title character, a girl raised in the wilderness of northern Finland by her father, an ex-CIA operative (Eric Bana), who trains her as an assassin.
+The film stars Saoirse Ronan as the titular character, a girl raised in the wilderness of northern Finland by her father, an ex-CIA operative (Eric Bana), who trains her as an assassin.
 Cate Blanchett portrays a senior CIA agent who tries to track down and eliminate the girl and her father.
 The soundtrack was written by The Chemical Brothers.

 Hanna was released in North America in April 2011 and in Europe in May 2011.
-It received generally positive reviews.
-Reviewers praised the performances of Ronan and Blanchett as well as the action sequences and themes.
+It received positive reviews from critics with praise for the performances of Ronan, Bana and Blanchett as well as the action sequences and themes.

 Plot

 Hanna Heller is a fifteen-year-old girl who lives with her father, Erik, in rural northern Finland.
 Since the age of two, Hanna has been trained by him, an ex-CIA operative from Germany, to be a skilled assassin.
 He teaches her hand-to-hand combat and drills her in target shooting.
 Erik knows a secret that cannot become public and Marissa Wiegler, a senior CIA officer, seeks to eliminate him.

 Erik has trained Hanna with the intent to kill Marissa.
 One night, she tells him she is "ready" to face their enemies.
 Erik digs up a radio beacon that will alert the CIA to their presence.
 Although he warns Hanna that a confrontation with Marissa will be fatal for either her or Marissa, he leaves the final decision to her and she activates the beacon.
 Erik leaves, instructing her to meet him in Berlin.

 Hanna is seized by special forces and taken to an underground CIA complex where a suspicious Marissa sends a decoy to interrogate Hanna when she asks for her by name.
 While talking to the double, Hanna starts to cry and embraces her tightly, which makes her captors uneasy.
 They send guards to sedate her.

 As they enter the cell, Hanna kills the double along with some guards and escapes, discovering that she is in Morocco.
 Hanna meets Sebastian and Rachel, who are on a camper-van holiday with their children, Sophie and Miles, and stows away in the vehicle on a ferry to Spain, seeking to reach Berlin.
 The family is kind to her, and she and Sophie become friends: Hanna even tells her about the Berlin rendezvous and they kiss.

 Marissa hires Isaacs, a sadistic former agent, to capture Hanna while other agents are searching for Erik.
 She kills Hanna's maternal grandmother after failing to learn anything useful from her.
-Isaacs and two skinheads have discovered from the Moroccan hotelier with whom Hanna escaped and trail them.
+Isaacs has discovered from the Moroccan hotelier with whom Hanna escaped and trails them.
 Cornering her and the family sometime down the road, Isaacs attacks but Hanna manages to escape after a vicious fight.